 Pin Lemon Scones with Lavender Glaze to make later.

 A scone is a baked good, usually made of either wheat or oatmeal with a leavening agent such as baking powder, and baked on sheet pans.
 They can either be round or triangular in shape.
 That’s a personal preference.

 I prefer triangles because I think round scones can be confused with biscuits.

-Scones are considered a type of quick bread that are chemically leavened with baking powder.
+Scones are considered a type of quick bread that is chemically leavened with baking powder.
 Sometimes they are infused with flavors, such as the lemon in this recipe, or often include fruit.
 See my other scone recipes below.

-Ingredients for Lemon Scones with Lavender Glaze at a glance
+Ingredients for Lemon Scones with Lavender Glaze at a Glance

 - Sugar (I used Dixie Crystals)